What is constructive discharge in Oregon?

 The statute states the rule of constructive discharge very succinctly: “Constructive discharge occurs when an individual leaves employment because of unlawful discrimination.”
 The statute specifies four factual elements that must be proved to establish that a constructive discharge occurred.

 The first element is proof that the employer “intentionally created or intentionally maintained discriminatory working conditions related to the individual’s protected class status.”
-The worker must prove that he or she belongs to a protected class; protected classes include minorities, women, disabled persons.
+The worker must prove that he or she belongs to a protected class; protected classes include minorities, women, and disabled persons.

 The second element is proving that “[t]he working conditions were so intolerable that a reasonable person in the individual’s circumstances would have resigned because of them.
 This element requires the plaintiff to prove that adverse working conditions were material to the job and that any reasonable person would have found them objectionable.
 This element is quintessentially a question to be decided by the jury.